 If you have a valid motorcycle accident case, you may be eligible for compensation.
-The types of compensation and amount that may be pursued depend on the specifics of your accident and how it has affected you.
+The types of compensation and amount that may be pursued depending on the specifics of your accident and how it has affected you.
 Our attorneys can consider several factors when trying to value your claim, such as:

 - Medical expenses – These expenses include all health care costs caused by your injuries, such as emergency services, hospital stays, surgeries, medications, doctors’ visits and therapy.